What Is Ventless? The Types of Ventless Ovens

-As margins tighten, rents increase and labor costs become a greater and greater hit to the bottom line, restaurant operators are seeking to do more with less.
+As margins tighten, rents increase and labor costs become a greater and greater hit to the bottom line.
+Restaurant operators are seeking to do more with less.

 For many, that means locating their operation in a small space that may not have been designed for a restaurant.
 They might be launching their business in a building that previously hosted a retail store, or in a space on the first floor of an office building or apartment complex.
-The issue is becoming more critical as restaurants reopen for indoor dining.

 And as a small business operator, they may not have the startup capital necessary to install a complicated, space-consuming venting system.
 With the costs of installing a traditional kitchen hood running $2,000 or more per linear foot, and even more to operate every day, a ventless oven may be just the ticket to preparing high-quality food in a limited space.